 The middle ear consists of the eardrum and a small air-filled chamber containing a chain of three tiny bones (ossicles) that connect the eardrum to the inner ear.
 The ossicles are named for their shapes.
 The hammer (malleus) is attached to the eardrum.
 The anvil (incus) is the middle bone between the hammer and the stirrup (stapes), which is attached to the oval window, a thin membrane at the entrance to the inner ear.
 Vibrations of the eardrum are amplified mechanically by the ossicles and transmitted to the oval window.

 The middle ear also contains two tiny muscles.
-The tensor tympani muscle is attached to the hammer and helps helps to tune and protect the ear.
-The stapedius muscle is attached to the stirrup and oval window.
+The tensor tympani muscle is attached to the hammer and helps tune and protect the ear.
+The stapedius muscle is attached to the stirrup.
 This muscle contracts in response to a loud noise, making the chain of ossicles more rigid so that less sound is transmitted.
 This response, called the acoustic reflex, helps protect the delicate inner ear from sound damage.

-The eustachian tube, a small tube that connects the middle ear with the back of the nose, allows outside air to enter the middle ear.
-This tube, which opens when a person swallows, helps maintain equal air pressure on both sides of the eardrum and prevents fluid from accumulating in the middle ear.
+The eustachian tube is a small tube that connects the middle ear to the airway in the back of the nose (nasopharynx).
+This tube allows outside air to enter the middle ear (behind the eardrum).
+The eustachian tube, which opens when a person swallows, helps maintain equal air pressure on both sides of the eardrum and prevents fluid from accumulating in the middle ear.
 If air pressure is not equal, the eardrum may bulge or retract, which can be uncomfortable and distort hearing.
 Swallowing or voluntary "popping" of the ears can relieve pressure on the eardrum caused by sudden changes in air pressure, as often occurs when flying in an airplane.
 The eustachian tube's connection with the middle ear explains why upper respiratory infections (such as the common cold), which inflame and block the eustachian tube, can lead to middle ear infections or changes in middle ear pressure, resulting in pain.

-Despite the protective effect of the acoustic reflex, loud noise can damage and destroy hair cells.
-Once a hair cell is destroyed, it does not seem to regrow.
-Continued exposure to loud noise causes progressive damage, eventually resulting in hearing loss and sometimes noise or ringing in the ears (tinnitus).
+Despite the protective effect of the acoustic reflex (see Middle Ear), loud noise can damage and destroy hair cells.
+Once a hair cell is destroyed, it does not regrow.
+Continued exposure to loud noise causes progressive damage, eventually resulting in hearing loss and sometimes noise or ringing in the ears (tinnitus—see Ear Ringing or Buzzing).

-The semicircular canals are three fluid-filled tubes at right angles to one another.
-Movement of the head causes the fluid in the canals to move.
+The semicircular canals are three fluid-filled tubes at right angles to one another that sense rotation of the head.
+Rotation of the head causes the fluid in the canals to move.
 Depending on the direction the head moves, the fluid movement will be greater in one of the canals than in the others.
 The canals contain hair cells that respond to this movement of fluid.
-The hair cells initiate nerve impulses that tell the brain which way the head is moving, so that appropriate action can be taken to maintain balance.
+The hair cells initiate nerve impulses that tell the brain which way the head is moving so that appropriate action can be taken to maintain balance.

-If the semicircular canals malfunction, as may occur in an upper respiratory infection and other conditions both temporary and permanent, the person's sense of balance may be lost or a whirling sensation (vertigo) may develop.
+If the semicircular canals malfunction, which can occur in an upper respiratory infection or other temporary or permanent disorder, the person's sense of balance may be lost or a false sensation of moving or spinning (vertigo—see Dizziness and Vertigo) may develop.